ParsaHosseinian/JavaScript-Thematic-Source/README.md

 ## ✔️ Usefull for Who

-- For anyone who wnats to Learn JavaScript by studying this or who that forgot some code and wants to come back to see what was it.
+- For anyone who wants to Learn JavaScript by studying this or who that forgot some code and wants to come back to see what was it.

 <img src="assets/js-animation.gif" style="width: 120px; height: 200px;">

+#### created with ❤️ by Parsa Hosseii